birbwatcher/rsschool-cv/cv.md

 ----------
 ### Briefly About Myself:
 Currently i am working as a SEO Specialist, but considering to become a Frontend Developer.
 Over the years, I have implemented a number of small and micro-niche Wordpress websites from scratch and took care of all the SEO management.
+In the course of my work I came across Javascript and I found it very interesting for me.

 I'm constantly developing my skills, and learning new things.
 Possibly, my SEO experience will be useful in future work as a Frontend developer.